jasonalexander-ja/BarBotControl/README.md

 In `appsettings.json`:

+- `EnableConsoleDBLogging`: This flag enables the logging database information to the console, useful for debugging.
 - `EnableMSALForTesting`: This flag enables the MSAL authentication for the deployed testing instance, set this to `false` for local debugging.